*WARNING: THIS POST CONTAINS GRAPHIC CONTENT*

 “You may be poor in health, but you’re definitely rich with friends.
 And you reward them with the sort of openness and complete honesty that people can’t help but admire…and be in awe of, frankly.
 Your mind, as it always was, is sharp as a knife and powerful as a jet engine, your body will catch back up soon.”

-And that made Meleah cry, happy tears, for the first time in weeks, because even after she revealed the most disgusting details surrounding a chronic attack of colitis, she was magically freed from the shackles of shame.
+And that made Meleah cry, happy tears, for the first time in weeks, because even after she revealed the most disgusting details surrounding a crohns attack, she was magically freed from the shackles of shame.

 * Because it took away the power of humiliation, again. *